If there’s one thing we all have in common, we desire financial security. But for most of us, that just seems like a pipe dream.

 Calculating your net worth can be helpful because it gives you a clear picture of your financial standing.
 This information can then be used to develop a plan for growing your wealth and accumulating enough money.
 It also serves as a gauge that can be used to measure your progress toward independent wealth.

 There are several different ways to calculate your net worth.
-You can use an online tool like Personal Capital, or you can do it manually by adding up the value of your assets and subtracting your debts and liabilities.
+You can use an online tool like Empower, or you can do it manually by adding up the value of your assets and subtracting your debts and liabilities.

 Once you’ve calculated your net worth, it’s important to track it over time to see how your financial situation is changing.
 This information can adjust your investment strategy and overall financial plan.
 Checking in on your financial situation monthly or quarterly is a good idea.
-If you’re using Personal Capital, it’s easy to check in at any time.
-With your financial accounts linked to Personal Capital, you must log in to your dashboard and check your current net worth.
+If you’re using Empower, it’s easy to check in at any time.
+With your financial accounts linked to Empower you must log in to your dashboard and check your current net worth.

 7. Increase Your Income